awsdocs/amazon-ec2-user-guide-windows/doc_source/benchmark_procedures.md

 1. Delete your volumes and terminate your instance so that you don't continue to incur charges\.

 **Important**
-Some of the procedures described in this topic will result in the destruction of existing data on the EBS volumes you benchmark\.
+Some of the procedures result in the destruction of existing data on the EBS volumes you benchmark\.
 The benchmarking procedures are intended for use on volumes specially created for testing purposes, not production volumes\.

 ## Set Up Your Instance<a name="set_up_instance"></a>